-Scientists have even collected data empirically demonstrating the value mistletoe provides birds.
+Scientists even have research empirically demonstrating the value mistletoe provides birds.

-In 2011, researchers David M. Watson and Mathew Herring removed most of the mistletoe from an experimental plot.
+In 2011, researchers David M. Watson and Mathew Herring tallied the birds living in an experimental Australian forest plot.
+Then, they removed all of the mistletoe in a portion of the forest.
 The following year, they found that a staggering 35 percent of the resident bird population had disappeared.

 I can’t find any similar studies that have been conducted on mistletoe species found in the U.S., but it certainly wouldn’t be surprising to find that American species are similarly important to bird populations.

-Homeowners and property managers are rarely in the value mistletoe provides to birds; they’re typically more concerned with the threat it presents to their trees.
+Homeowners and property managers are rarely interested in the value mistletoe provides birds; they’re typically more concerned with the threat it presents to their trees.

 Mistletoe’s theft certainly comes at a cost, but the price paid varies from one tree to the next.
-Some trees continue to thrive and grow while sporting a weighty collection of mistletoe plants, while others struggle to survive once colonized.
+Some trees continue to thrive and grow while sporting a weighty collection of mistletoe plants; others struggle to survive once colonized.

 A mistletoe plant or two growing on a 25-year-old, otherwise-healthy oak isn’t likely to bring the tree crashing down next week.
-Chances are, the tree will continue to grow and thrive, if, perhaps, slightly less vigorously than before.
+Chances are, the tree will continue to grow and thrive, if, perhaps, in slightly less vigorous fashion than before.

 On the other hand, significant mistletoe infestations can certainly cause trees to decline.
 And although they probably don’t directly kill many trees, mistletoe plants seem to show up in a lot of the crime scene photos.

 Like most other parasites, mistletoe presents the greatest threat to trees that are already dealing with other stressors.
-Trees suffering from water deficiencies, insect infestations and other health problems are much more likely to be troubled by mistletoe than healthy individuals.
+Trees suffering from water deficiencies, insect infestations or other health problems are much more likely to be troubled by mistletoe than healthy individuals are.